|Mariner II. Image credit: NASA|

-The major goal of the Mariner-Venus 1962 mission was to scan the planet with a pair of radiometers to try to settle the contentious debate surrounding Venus's surface and atmospheric temperatures.
-The spacecraft would include no camera; most scientists thought it unlikely that it could glimpse the planet's surface through the thick Venusian clouds.
+The major science goal of the Mariner-Venus 1962 mission was to scan the planet with a pair of radiometers to try to settle the contentious debate surrounding Venus's surface and atmospheric temperatures.
+The spacecraft would include no camera: most scientists thought it unlikely that it would glimpse the planet's surface through the thick Venusian clouds.
 At its extremely low transmission rate - just 8.3 bits per second - the spacecraft would need weeks to stream even a few fuzzy images to Earth.

 JPL built the Mariner-R spacecraft against a backdrop of continued high-profile failures in the Ranger Program.
 On 20 November 1961, in a near-repeat of Ranger I, Ranger II's Agena stage stranded it in low-Earth orbit.
 On 31 December 1961, NASA announced that it would launch twin Mariners to Venus in July-September 1962 to help to ensure mission success.